-There can be no assurance that INVELTYS or our product candidates, including KPI-121 0.25%, even if such product candidates are approved for sale in the United States or in other countries, will be considered medically reasonable and necessary for a specific indication or cost-effective by third-party payors, or that coverage and an adequate level of reimbursement will be available or that third-party payors' reimbursement policies will not adversely affect our ability to sell INVELTYS or our product candidates profitably.
+There can be no assurance that INVELTYS or our product candidates, including EYSUVIS, even if such product candidates are approved for sale in the United States or in other countries, will be considered medically reasonable and necessary for a specific indication or cost-effective by third-party payors, or that coverage and an adequate level of reimbursement will be available or that third-party payors' reimbursement policies will not adversely affect our ability to sell INVELTYS or our product candidates profitably.

-If we are unable to establish sales, marketing and distribution capabilities or enter into sales, marketing and distribution agreements with third parties, we may not be successful in commercializing INVELTYS or any of our product candidates that we may develop if and when they are approved.
+If we are unable to maintain our sales, marketing and distribution capabilities, establish additional capabilities if and when necessary, or enter into sales, marketing and distribution agreements with third parties, we may not be successful in commercializing INVELTYS or any of our product candidates, including EYSUVIS, that we may develop if and when they are approved.

-We have only recently begun to establish a sales and marketing infrastructure for our commercial launch of INVELTYS, our first product, and have no prior experience in the sales, marketing or distribution of therapeutic products.
-To achieve commercial success for any product for which we obtained marketing approval, we will need to establish additional sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties.
+We have only recently established our sales and marketing infrastructure for our commercial launch of INVELTYS, our first product, and have no prior experience in the sales, marketing or distribution of therapeutic products.
+To achieve commercial success for any product for which we obtained marketing approval, we may need to establish additional sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties.

-We recently completed the buildout of our specialty sales, marketing and distribution infrastructure in the U.S. to commercialize INVELTYS and plan to expand that infrastructure to market any of our product candidates that we develop in the United States, if and when such product candidates are approved.
-There are risks involved with establishing our own sales, marketing and distribution capabilities.
-For example, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
+In 2019, we completed the buildout of our specialty sales, marketing and distribution infrastructure in the United States to commercialize INVELTYS and may need to expand that infrastructure to market any of our product candidates that we develop in the United States, if and when such product candidates are approved.
+For example, if EYSUVIS is approved, we plan to increase our sales force from 57 sales representatives to a total of approximately 100 to 125 sales representatives, who will promote both EYSUVIS and INVELTYS.
+There are risks involved with establishing, maintaining and expanding our own sales, marketing and distribution capabilities.
+For example, recruiting and training a sales force is expensive and time-consuming and could delay any future product launch.
 Further, we may underestimate the size of the sales force required for a successful product launch and may need to expand our sales force earlier and at a higher cost than we anticipated.
-If the commercial launch of any of our product candidates for which we establish a commercial infrastructure is delayed or does not occur for any reason, including if we do not receive marketing approval for KPI-121 0.25% or our other product candidates on the timeframe we expect, we would have prematurely or unnecessarily incurred these commercialization expenses.
+If the commercial launch of any of our product candidates for which we establish additional commercial infrastructure is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.

-Factors that may inhibit our efforts to commercialize INVELTYS or any product candidates for which we receive marketing approval, including KPI-121 0.25%, on our own include:
+Factors that may inhibit our efforts to commercialize INVELTYS or any product candidates for which we receive marketing approval, including EYSUVIS, on our own include:

-- · our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - · our ability to obtain and maintain coverage, adequate pricing, and adequate reimbursement from third-party payors, including government payors, for INVELTYS and our product candidates; - the inability of sales personnel to obtain access to clinicians or persuade adequate numbers of clinicians to prescribe our products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating an independent sales, marketing and distribution organization.
+- · our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - · our ability to obtain and maintain coverage, adequate pricing, and adequate reimbursement from third-party payors, including government payors; - the inability of sales personnel to obtain access to clinicians, including as a result of limitation on office visits as a result of COVID-19 or other health concerns, or persuade adequate numbers of clinicians to prescribe our products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with maintaining and expanding an independent sales, marketing and distribution organization.